NylonDiamond/Android-Display/README.md

         Initial setup for wireless casting to computer.

 `--wifi, -w`
-        Mirror an Android device that is already set up.
+        Mirror an Android device that is already set up. (can also provide 1-3 as additional parameter for device index. *ex. `./show-phone.sh -w 1`*)

 `--usb, -u`
         Mirror an Android device that in plugged in via USB.